conda-forge/apache-ant-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `apache-ant` can be installed with:
+Once the `conda-forge` channel has been enabled, `ant, apache-ant` can be installed with:

 ```
-conda install apache-ant
+conda install ant apache-ant
 ```

-It is possible to list all of the versions of `apache-ant` available on your platform with:
+It is possible to list all of the versions of `ant` available on your platform with:

 ```
-conda search apache-ant --channel conda-forge
+conda search ant --channel conda-forge
 ```